philippotto-hauber/poll-tracker-assignment/README.md

 ### Parse data

-After scraping the table from the url, all footnoes are removed from the rows and the string values in the columns are converted to the appropriate data types.
+After scraping the table from the url, all footnote markers, e.g. `'*'` are removed and the (string) values in the columns converted to the appropriate data types:

 | Column     | Type       |
 |------------|------------|